-If there’s one thing the COVID-19 pandemic has done, is turn many of us into virtual workers – accountants included.
+If there’s one thing the COVID-19 pandemic has done, it has turned many of us into virtual workers – accountants included.
 Dining room tables that have been turned into desks coupled with a solid internet connection have proven to business owners that high-performing employees can still deliver and serve customers or clients remotely.

 Perhaps you’re an accountant who is now considering offering your services virtually on a permanent basis, now that you’ve seen the amount of money you can save on commuting or on office overhead costs.
 Or maybe you appreciate a better work-life balance or being able to use your break when working from home to take your dog out.

 Virtual accounting, therefore, is just what it sounds like – the provision of accounting services virtually rather than from a brick-and-mortar location where clients come and see you.
 And here’s a bonus: You can offer your clients the same services that traditional firms offer at a lower price because you’re saving money on overhead costs.

 Since virtual accounting firms operate online, it really doesn’t matter where you’re working from.
 The only necessities are a laptop and an internet connection.
 Your “remote working office” can be your backyard or a table in your favorite café.